Using certificates with TPM-protected private keys

 SSL/TLS decryption (web administration interface and captive portal)

-The private key in the certificate presented by the firewall's web administration interface and its captive portal can be protected by the TPM.
+The private key in the certificate presented by the web administration interface and the SNS firewall's captive portal can be protected by the TPM.

 To check/change the certificate used: